insitro/redun/docs/source/typing.md

 ## Overly permissive type checking

-In general, the type checking rules defined above provide good type checking coverage, however there is one corner case that is not fully captured currently with redun.
+In general, the type checking rules defined above provide good type checking coverage, however, there is one corner case that is not fully captured currently with redun.
 Since `Expression[T]` will be considered equivalent to `T`, it is possible to pass an `Expression[T]` to a plain python function (not decorated by `@task`) that only allows `T`.
-This will type check as allowed, but may fail at runtime.
+This will type check as allowed but may fail at runtime.